bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 http://seagate-8ACB4F

-Another way of discovering the name and IP address of the unit it to run the "nmblookup -S '*' " command on a Linux system connected to the same network as the Seagate Central.
-(This requires the "samba-client" package to beinstalled on the system).
+Another way of discovering the name and IP address of the unit is to run the "nmblookup -S '*' " command on a Linux system connected to the same network as the Seagate Central.
+(This requires the "samba-client" package to be installed on the system).

 This will print out the names and IP addresses of all devices providing SMB file